-What will the project involve?
+What will the project involve for teachers, schools and pupils?

-You will be randomly allocated by NFER to one of the three approaches and asked to implement the approach with each of your Year 7 English classes.
-You will be given a short teacher guide to enable you to implement the approach.
+Year 7 teachers will be randomly allocated by NFER to one of the three approaches and asked to implement the approach for each of their Year 7 English classes.
+Teachers will be given a short teacher guide to enable them to implement the approach.